-The first year of the project will see over thirty events organised in the members’ countries featuring more than three hundred literary creators and professionals.
+- The first year of the project will see over thirty events organised in the members’ countries featuring more than three hundred literary creators and professionals.
 There will be also events presenting European literature in China and India, and an international audience development forum which will bring together professionals working in the field of international literature across Europe.

-Alexandra Büchler, Director of Literature Across Frontiers, said: “We are delighted to be supported by Creative Europe in our work as a European Platform.
+On the announcement of LEuL, Alexandra Büchler, Director of Literature Across Frontiers, said: “We are delighted to be supported by Creative Europe in our work as a European Platform.
 The Literary Europe Live project will allow us to focus on developing audiences for European writing in all genres and particularly to support emerging writers, something we have been successfully doing with earlier projects.
 The members of our Platform — from prominent large festivals to smaller grassroots ones — will share their expertise in organising literary events and learn from each other about the ingredients of successful pan-European programming.
 Digital dissemination of literature is another topic we will be focusing on in order to reach young readers in particular.
 European writing is booming and we are here to help make it travel.”